g4b1nagy/helpfulsheep.com/src/2015-02-19-the-ghosts-of-wordpress-past.md

 HTTP request sent, awaiting response...
 200 OK
 //code

-After trying to use the first 20 [most popular websited in the US](http://www.alexa.com/topsites/countries/US) as referrers, I found out the pages were quite picky.
+After trying to use the first 20 [most popular websites in the US](http://www.alexa.com/topsites/countries/US) as referrers, I found out the pages were quite picky.
 Apart from the word "google", I only managed to make them work for "yahoo".
 "Bing" did not work either.
 I'm sorry, Microsoft.

 As far as the user agent goes, including the word "bot" seemed to be enough to trigger a successful response.
 As you can guess, the pages serve different content based on who's visiting:

-* if you're a search engine, you're gonna see the kind of random article that I showed you earlier, hopefully making you go on a wild goose chase
+* if you're a search engine, you're gonna see the kind of link-filled random article that I showed you earlier, hopefully making you go on a wild goose chase
 * if you're a normal user and you're coming from Google or Yahoo, you're gonna see the page from getthisloannow.com
 * if you're the website owner and just type in the URL to make sure there's nothing there, you get a reassuring 404 page